cran-task-views/ActuarialScience/ActuarialScience.md

 #### Ruin theory

 - `r pkg("actuar", priority = "core")` provides infinite time ruin probability of Cramér-Lundberg and Sparre Andersen models, using phase-type distributions including mixtures of exponentials, Erlang and mixture of Erlang for both claim amount distribution and claim interarrival times.
-- `r pkg("ruin")` implements a collection of common models of risk processes in actuarial science, represented as formal S4 classes.
-Each class (risk model) has a simulator of its path, and a plotting function.
-Further, a Monte-Carlo estimator of a ruin probability for a finite time is implemented, using a parallel computation.
-Currently, the package extends two classical risk models Cramer-Lundberg and Sparre Andersen models by including capital injections, that are positive jumps.

 #### Claims generation